Youhan/eram-docs/installation/theme.md

 # Theme

-Extract the zipped package downloaded from ThemeForest to your desktop and find **eram-theme.zip** file.
+Extract the zipped package downloaded to your desktop and find **eram-theme.zip** file.
 You can install the theme using admin panel or FTP.

 ## Installing the theme using WordPress admin panel